 Ever since I stepped out on the Champs Elysées, I knew Paris was it.
 I was in love.
 It had that “je ne sais quoi” that people talked about, and I was unable to ignore its magic.
 Sure, Paris is large and expensive, and the people can be rude.
 But what big city isn’t like that?
 Paris is just too beautiful, vibrant, and filled with great food and history.
 Being here is like being in a real-life romantic comedy, but better.

 Favorite activity: Picking up some good food at the market and having a picnic.

 I have a strong affinity for all things Scandinavian, and Stockholm is no exception.
 I’ve been there three times, and am considering moving there next summer to learn Swedish.
 I think this city is one of the most beautiful I have ever seen.
-The reds and greens of the buildings have an old world charm that rivals cities like Prague, and, during the fall, the changing leaves only highlight that beauty.
-Stockholm is also very historic, has a high quality of life, and the Swedes in the city are super friendly and welcoming.
-I’ve been 3 times already.
+The reds and greens of the buildings have an Old World charm that rivals cities like Prague, and during the fall, the changing leaves only highlight that beauty.
+Stockholm is also very historic, with a high quality of life, and the Swedes in the city are super friendly and welcoming.
+I’ve been three times already.

 Favorite activity: Getting lost in the maze of historic streets.